-Vito Legrottaglie was appointed to the position of Vice President of Operations and Information Systems in April 2007.
-He previously held the position of Vice President of Information Systems since June 2003.
-Mr. Legrottaglie had previously served as Vice President of Information Systems from 1999 to 2000 and had been with the Company since 1996.
-Mr. Legrottaglie has also held the positions of Chief Technology Officer at Swell Commerce Incorporated, Vice President of Operations for The Wine Enthusiast Companies and Director of Information Systems at Barnes & Noble.
+Vito Legrottaglie was appointed to the position of Vice President and Chief Information Officer in February 2015, after having served as Vice President of Operations and Information Systems since April 2007.
+Mr. Legrottaglie rejoined the company in February 2003 having previously served as director of Information Systems and then vice president of Information Systems from 1996-2000.
+Mr. Legrottaglie has also held the positions of chief technology officer at Swell Commerce Incorporated, vice president of Operations for The Wine Enthusiast Companies, and director of Information Systems at Barnes and Noble